Spencer Bivens: San Francisco Giants

 On May 25, 2022, Bivens signed a minor league contract with the San Francisco Giants organization.
 He split the remainder of the season between the Single–A San Jose Giants and Triple–A Sacramento River Cats.
 In 27 appearances for the two affiliates, Bivens accumulated a 3.95 ERA with 48 strikeouts across 43 1/3 innings.

 Bivens began the 2023 season with the High–A Eugene Emeralds, and was promoted to the Double–A Richmond Flying Squirrels after six games.
 In 27 appearances for Richmond, he registered a 5–4 record and 3.69 ERA with 72 strikeouts across 78 innings pitched.

 Bivens was invited to major league spring training in 2024.
 He began the year with Triple–A Sacramento, recording a 2.81 ERA with 36 strikeouts and 8 saves across 21 games.
 Bivens was named the Pacific Coast League pitcher of the month for the month of May.

 On June 16, 2024, Bivens was selected to the 40-man roster and promoted to the major leagues for the first time.
 In his debut later that day, he earned his first career win, going 3 innings, striking out 4 and allowing one hit, a home run by Nolan Schanuel.
 Bivens completed the 2024 season with a 3–1 record, 1 save, a 3.14 ERA, and 37 strikeouts across 48 2/3 innings, having appeared in 27 games.

 Bivens made the Giants' Opening Day roster in 2025.
-Over 54 appearances, he compiled a 4-3 record and a 4.00 ERA in 81 innings with 3 saves and 61 strikeouts.
+Over 54 appearances for the team, he compiled a 4-3 record and 4.00 ERA in 81 innings, recording three saves and 61 strikeouts.

+Bivens was optioned to Triple-A Sacramento to begin the 2026 season.
+On September 9, 2026, Bivens was designated for assingment.

+Kansas City Royals

+On September 12, 2026, Bivens was claimed off of waivers by the Kansas City Royals.